-The Story of Lynyrd Skynyrd’s Unlikely Return with ‘Lynyrd Skynyrd 1991′
+Revisiting Lynyrd Skynyrd’s Return With ‘Lynyrd Skynyrd 1991′

 The seeds for the reunion were sown in 1987, when Skynyrd veterans Gary Rossington, Billy Powell, Leon Wilkeson, Artimus Pyle, and Ed King enlisted Johnny Van Zant — younger brother of deceased founder Ronnie Van Zant — to front the lineup for what was meant to be a one-off tour in tribute to the band members who'd died 10 years before.
 Although his involvement kept things in the family, the younger Van Zant admitted he'd had second — and third, and fourth — thoughts about taking part.

 "It took me two months to decide to do it," Johnny told Musician.
 "I wanted to talk with my parents, my sisters and my brother Donnie.
 They all felt Ronnie would have approved.
 Then I had a meeting with the guys in Jacksonville.
 Seeing them all together, there was no way I could refuse."